You reach for a sports drink

 You reward yourself with food

 After a day at the gym, you might find yourself ravenous and looking for an indulgent treat to reward yourself for a vigorous workout.
 But if you give in to those cravings, you could end up undoing all your hard work, says Crandall.
 After all, the 300 calories you burn in a 30-minute doesn't exactly give you wiggle room for a free-for-all at the drive-thru.
 “You can’t outrun your mouth,” she says.
 “No matter what you’re doing from a physical fitness standpoint, it’s easier to eat than to work out.”

 Or you try to make it an “extra-healthy” diet day

 On the flip side, some people are so empowered by a great workout that they try to work harder on their diets by skipping meals and cutting too many calories.
 But your body still needs the fuel, so make sure you don’t go overboard with the calorie cutting.
 “On days you work out, don’t see it as a diet day—see it as a well balanced day,” says Dr. Leber.
 Instead of skimping on dinner, she recommends eating a well-rounded meal with four to six ounces of lean protein, a small serving of carbs like pasta or rice, and a vegetable.
-Steal these other diet secrets from nutritionists.
+These are the biggest ab exercise mistakes people make.

 You meet friends for post-workout drinks